SRGSSR/pillarbox-monitoring-transfer/scripts/README.md

 ## Overview

-`osctl` is a command-line tool for managing OpenSearch operations for Pillarbox monitoring.
+`osctl` is a command-line tool for managing OpenSearch operations.

 ## Installation